15 - Islam and the Afterlife

 Muslim, Christian, and Jewish Fundamentalism

-The Muslim fundamentalist who hijacked and then flew jet airliners into the flanks of the World Trade Center and the Pentagon on September 11, 2001, died believing that they were holy martyrs.
+The Muslim fundamentalists who hijacked and then flew jet airliners into the flanks of the World Trade Center and the Pentagon on September 11, 2001 died believing that they were holy martyrs.
 This event motivated non-Muslims to take a closer look at Islamic conceptions about the afterlife.
 The consensus among mainstream Muslims was that the views and actions of the suicidal pilots were both eccentric and dangerous.
 The author states that the terrorists chose to martyr themselves because of their fundamentalist, extremist proclivities, a phenomenon that is not confined to Islam.
 Every religion includes a minority faction that is willing to die for the cause.

 Islam was formed based on the doctrines of both Judaism and Christianity filtered through the lens of Muhammad’s revelations.
 Information contained in the Old and New Testaments that conflicted with the Holy Quran was regarded as having been corrupted.
 The Quran acknowledges both Moses and Jesus as true prophets but is regarded as being the final and definitive message from a monotheistic God to humanity.
 The revelations granted to Muhammed were not exclusively directed toward Arabs but indicated the correct path for every inhabitant of earth.
 Islam developed a more tolerant view of its predecessors than did Christianity, and worked just as hard, if not harder, than Christianity to convert nonbelievers to their faith.
 The term that the Quran most uses to designate Muhammed is “rasul,” meaning “apostle.”
 The revelation given to Muhammed mirrors what was given to Paul on the road to Damascus: a command to proselytize, conveying a specific message of salvation.
 Central to the mission of Islam was the Islamic conception of the afterlife, of paradise.